catalyst-cloud/catalystcloud-docs/source/identity-access-management/multi-factor-authentication.rst

 |

-Now when the openrc file is sourced there will be an extra prompt, which will require you to add a valid passcode.
+Now when the OpenRC file is sourced there will be an extra prompt, which will require you to add a valid passcode.
 Once this has been entered successfully an OpenStack authentication token will be added as an environment variable in your current terminal session.